run-ai/genv/_sources/usage/advanced-usage.rst.txt

 Other Commands
 ~~~~~~~~~~~~~~
-Much of genv functionality is based on environment variables.
+Much of Genv functionality is based on environment variables.
 You can see this by running the following command from an activated environment:

 .. code-block:: shell